trxuanha/maximumcausaltree/README.md

 # Maximum Causal Tree
 An python implementation of Maximium Causal Tree in paper "Recommending the Most Effective Interventions to Improve Employment for Australians with Disability".
-This implementation also use some R packages to build a causal DAG and to convert results of baselines methods, which are implemented in R.
+This implementation also use some R packages to build a causal DAG and to convert results of baseline methods, which are implemented in R.

 # Installation
 Installation Requirements